Stellacore/peridetic/README.md

 	* https://github.com/planet36/ecef-geodetic

-	* By comparison, this offers a selection of multiple algorithms whereas Peridetic provides only a single (but well tested, externally verified, and fast) computation algorithm.
+	* By comparison with Peridetic, this offers a selection of multiple algorithms whereas Peridetic provides only a single (but well tested, externally verified, and fast) computation algorithm.

 ## Peridetic - Technical Detail <a id=Technical-Detail></a>